-The boxelder bug is a species of "true bugs" (order Hemiptera) common throughout North America.
-Their name derives from their primary source of food: the seeds of boxelder trees, though they are known to occasionally consume the seeds of maple and ash trees.
-Female boxelder trees also provide the insects with their primary breeding ground, as they lay their eggs upon its leaves.
+The boxelder bug is a species of "true bugs."
+Their name derives from their primary source of food: the seeds of boxelder trees, though they are known to occasionally consume the seeds of maple and ash trees as well.
+Boxelder trees also provide the insects with their primary breeding ground, as female boxelders lay their eggs upon its leaves.